Collateral protection insurance (CPI): basics and background

 When you sign an auto loan contract, you agree to certain stipulations.
 This includes making loan payments on time and insuring the vehicle adequately.
 When you enter the loan contract, you’re usually required to show proof of insurance within a certain period.
 The lender then verifies the documents.
 If your insurance is valid, collateral protection coverage is not forced upon you.
 If you fail to get insurance — or if the documents are invalid — the lender is within its rights to add CPI to your loan payments.

-Some lenders use insurance tracking programs to ensure a vehicle remains insured for the entirety of a loan period.
+Some lenders or lienholders use insurance tracking programs to ensure a vehicle remains insured for the life of the loan.

 A lender will typically contact you prior to adding CPI coverage.
 Moreover, they cannot add coverage outside of the requirements in your loan agreement.
 If you meet loan stipulations requiring comprehensive and collision coverages with set deductibles at $500, a lender cannot add more coverage on top of this agreement.